-After the completion of the 90 day period and the opposition opportunity, the applicant, on submission of the official fee within 30 days, shall be awarded with the registered trade mark.
+After the completion of the 90 day period and the opposition opportunity, the applicant, on submission of the official fee within 30 days, shall be awarded the registered trademark.

 Further ahead, some marks are explicitly prohibited by law under the Trademark Act and Ministerial Regulations, including:

-As per the compliances of the DIP, there are two types of official fee which are to be paid, during the process of application of a trademark:
+As per the compliances of the DIP, there are two types of official fees that are to be paid, during the process of application of a trademark: